siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-asoc/usage.md

 ### Scheduled Integration

-You can use the HCL AppScan on Cloud plug-in’s scheduled event integration to automatically sync or import the scan data into UrbanCode Velocity’s application vulnerabilities metrics at regular interval of time.
-Currently, HCL AppScan on Cloud plug-in sync or import scan data from HCL AppScan on Cloud to UrbanCode Velocity at an interval of 5 minutes.
+You can use the HCL AppScan on Cloud plug-in’s scheduled event integration to automatically sync or import the scan data into DevOps Velocity’s application vulnerabilities metrics at regular interval of time.
+Currently, HCL AppScan on Cloud plug-in sync or import scan data from HCL AppScan on Cloud to DevOps Velocity at an interval of 5 minutes.

 ## Integration